Creating A Cohesive Vision For Mission-Minded Healthcare Teams

 - Does the discussed vision bring connect with and bring value to all the members on your team with respect to their aspirations for the system?

-“When everyone is on board, it’s much easier to navigate changes that come along with pursuing the vision, motivate people to take part, and sustain the workforce,” says Ed Fry, President and CEO of HealthSearch Partners.
+“When everyone is on board, it’s much easier to navigate changes that come along with pursuing the vision, motivate people to take part, and sustain the workforce,” says Ed Fry, Co-Founder and Principle Leader of HealthSearch Partners.

 Additionally, to truly be mission-minded, the vision for the organization must take into account what it would look like to pursue its mission first and foremost, regardless of whether it falls into place with what has been done traditionally.
 The vision must encompass the future of the health system should it be strongly committed to mission over the status quo.